ntaft/Tap-a-tune/README.md

 * json web token

 Requirements:
-- makey-makey, arduino or similar interface that can produce key presses on user input - in particular a, w, d, f, g is ideal for the full experience.
+- makey-makey, arduino or similar interface that can produce key presses on user input - in particular mapped to a, w, d, f, g is ideal for the full experience. raspberry pi required for remote useage, available on separate repo.

 ![Initial Wireframe of app, full screen](figures/wireframe.png)